DamnWidget/anaconda.github.io/README.md

-# Anaconda Sublime Text 3 Development IDE Web Site
+# Anaconda Sublime Text 3 Python IDE Web Site

 This is the source for http://damnwidget.github.io/anaconda web site.